| Flat pack book shelves sourced in Asia and

 Australian standards for formaldehyde emissions.

-In one sample laboratory tested by EWPAA last month, emissions
+In one sample laboratory tested by EWPAA last month, emissionswere above 3 mg/L. All samples tested were above the

 safe emission level of E1, recommended by the federal